Gymnastics For Newbies: How To Begin Your Gymnastics Adventure

 Targeted stretches for different muscle groups

 Gymnastics involves movements that require flexibility in various muscle groups.
-Some targeted stretches for gymnasts include hamstring stretches, quadriceps stretches, hip stretches, shoulder stretches, and back stretches.
+Some targeted stretches for gymnasts include hamstring stretches, quadriceps stretches, hip stretches, stretches, and back stretches.
 Consult with a coach or trainer to determine the most beneficial stretches for your specific needs.

 Incorporating foam rolling and mobility exercises